nigel201611/lo-cli/README.md

 lo ls
 ```

-### add --github options when you use lo cli to create template project
+### you can add --github options when you use lo cli to create template project

+> --github option will auto help you to create organization repository and git remote add,git push your code to it;<br/>
+> currently just consider github;<br/>

 example:lo create test --github <br/>
 you need to set organization repository in lo.json in your current working directory <br/>